GandhiCloudLab/ibm-ai-ops-310-blog/10-runbook/readme.md

 <img src="images/image-11.png">

-We are going to create a Runbook which has some automation scripts.
+Let us create a Runbook which has some automation scripts.

 Click on `Automation --> New Automation`